 Employers, rather than employees, are responsible for paying any WPL charge, although employers can choose to reclaim part or all of the cost of the WPL from their employees.

 Workplace Parking Levy Charge: RPI figures announced December 2018

 Charge for next WPL licensing period confirmed as £415.

-Central government has released the RPI (Retail Price Index) figure used to calculate the Workplace Parking Levy (WPL) charge from 1st April 2019.
+The central government has released the RPI (Retail Price Index) figure used to calculate the Workplace Parking Levy (WPL) charge from 1st April 2019.

 The figure is 3.19% (as per November index), which means that the cost per workplace parking place per year for the licensing period 1st April 2019 to 31st March 2020 will be £415 for employers who provide 11 or more liable places.

-VAT is not payable by employers to Nottingham City Council on the WPL charge.
+The VAT is not payable by employers to Nottingham City Council on the WPL charge.
 Any parking charges an employer introduces for its employees are, however, subject to VAT.